embracenothing/yplusplus/README.md

 - press G to disconnect from the map and reset all keybinds to default (autoexec)

 # aim
-- Workout 1: precision despawn taps - horizontal
+- workout 1: precision despawn taps - horizontal
-- Workout 2: precision despawn taps - horizontal and vertical
+- workout 2: precision despawn taps - horizontal and vertical
 - workout 3: fast flicks - horizontal
 - workout 4: fast flicks - horizontal and vertical